Harjot66/data_scientist_salaries_analysis/README.md

 # How to run this program

-Prior to running program you must have git and python installed
+Prior to running program you must have unix terminal, git and python installed

 In the terminal enter:
 ```